 Dr. Mims is originally from Staunton and is proud to be putting down roots for his practice in his hometown.
 He graduated from Fort Defiance High School and received his Bachelors of Science from Virginia Tech.
 He received his Doctorate of Veterinary Medicine from Virginia-Maryland Regional College of Veterinary Medicine in Blacksburg in 2010.
 Dr. Mims spent his first two years in practice working in southwest Virginia in a practice that specialized in large and small animals.
-He has been practicing in the Valley since 2012 and is now accomplishing his dream of opening his own clinic.
+He has been practicing in the Valley since 2012 and accomplished his dream of opening his own clinic in 2017.
 Dr. Mims is married to his lovely wife, Elizabeth.
 The two met while students at Virginia Tech.
 Elizabeth works as a Clinical Pharmacist at Sentara RMH in Harrisonburg.
-They have three children, Owen (5), Ava (3), and Libby (1) and another baby girl due this fall.
-The couple enjoys living in Staunton which keeps them close to the clinic.
+They have three children, Owen (5), Ava (4), and Libby (1) and another baby girl due this fall.
+The couple enjoys living in Staunton which keeps them close to the clinic and the family farm.
 They are proud members of Calvary Baptist Church in Staunton.
 The Mims have two English Setters who they call family, Bella and Mae.
 Dr. Mims is an avid upland bird hunter and ventures out in the woods as frequently as he can to allow his dogs to do what they do best, point birds.